BEGINS JANUARY 20, 2020 - 8 week course

 - Participants will design units following the Teaching and Learning Cycle to ensure their lessons are sequenced well enough in the process of writing in the disciplines.

-Two graduate credits available from Brandman University for an additional fee of $150.
+Three graduate credits available from Brandman University for an additional fee of $225.
 Details for registering for graduate available upon enrollment.